 As one example of these instruction throughput ratios, an important difference between GK104 and GK110 is the ratio of peak single-precision to peak double-precision floating point performance.
 Whereas GK104 focuses primarily on high single-precision throughput, GK110 significantly improves the peak double-precision throughput over Fermi as well.
 Applications that depend heavily on high double-precision performance will generally perform best with GK110.

-NVIDIA's Tesla K10 GPU Accelerator is a dual-GK104 Gemini board.
-As with other dual-GPU NVIDIA boards, the two GPUs on the board will appear as two separate CUDA devices; they have separate memories and operate independently.
-As such, applications that will target the Tesla K10 GPU Accelerator but that are not yet multi-GPU aware should begin preparing for the multi-GPU paradigm.
+NVIDIA's Tesla K10 GPU Accelerator is a dual-GK104 board; the Tesla K80 GPU Accelerator is a dual-GK210 board.
+As with other dual-GPU NVIDIA boards, the two GPUs on these board will appear as two separate CUDA devices; they have separate memories and operate independently.
+As such, applications that will target the Tesla K10 or K80 GPU Accelerator but that are not yet multi-GPU aware should begin preparing for the multi-GPU paradigm.
 Since dual-GPU boards appear to the host application exactly the same as two separate single-GPU boards, enabling applications for multi-GPU can benefit application performance on a wide range of systems where more than one CUDA-capable GPU can be installed.

 Kepler's interconnection to the host system has been enhanced to support PCIe 3.0.
 For applications where host-to-device, device-to-host, or device-to-device transfer time is significant and not easily overlapped with computation, the additional bandwidth provided by PCIe 3.0, given the requisite host system support, over the earlier PCIe 2.0 specification supported by Fermi GPUs should boost application performance without modifications to the application.
 Note that best PCIe transfer speeds to or from system memory with either PCIe generation are achieved when using pinned system memory.